PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 > ## Postprocessing results in batches
 > - The workflow presented here is extremelly similar to that in the previous episode (please study previous one first)
-> - The main difference is that the reconstruction of results from the overlay can handle many times
+> - Some minor differences in this episode are: 1) the `overlay*` files are kept in the directory `./overlayFSDir`, and 2) the renamed `bak.processor*` directories are moved to the directory `./bakDir`
-> - All the times to be postprocessed (reconstructed) are not extracted from the overlays at the same together
+> - And **the main difference** from the previous episode is: the reconstruction of the existing results can handle many time-results in the same job
-> - In order to avoid the existence of many files in the shared file system, the extraction of the decomposed times is performed in batches of small size
+> - Nevertheless, in order to avoid the creation of a large number of files in the host file system, the extraction of the result-times from the overlayFS files is performed in batches of small size
-> - All the decomposed times of each small batch are postprocessed (reconstructed) and then deleted before the following batch is extracted
+> - All the decomposed result-times of each small batch are postprocessed (reconstructed) and then deleted before the following batch is extracted/processed
 >
 {: .prereq}

 > ## Use of bash functions
 > - Another difference in the workflow scripts for this episode is the use of bash functions
-> - These functions are defined in a separate bash script contained in a directory named `auxiliaryScripts`
+> - These functions are defined in a separate bash script contained in the directory named `../../A1_auxiliaryScripts`
 > - That script is sourced from all the workflow (A,B,C..G) scripts
 > - In practice, users should keep this directory in a known location and source the definition of bash functions from there
 >